bobGSmith/CursedUi/README.md

 Make a window object for displaying text where when it overflows it truncates the displayed text to fit and allows scrolling up and down to display the rest.

 pos make create_window into a class Window

+### Remove items
+add a remove items from menu option that refreshes the display and removes based on id. useful for conditionally rendering items

+### Select item scrolling text
+if item text does not fit in item display box. allow user to scroll through the text with right arrow